FREE Summer reading programs and book logs for kids & teens — earn free books & more!!

 SYNC Free Audiobooks for Teens

-The program runs from May 6th – September 6th and has a number of recommended reading lists for kids along with their minutes being logged toward their schools’ total which may win the school some prizes too!
+The program runs from May 9th – September 12th and has a number of recommended reading lists for kids along with online games and activities that are related to many of their favorite books too!

 Fun Book Lists for Summer Reading